5 myths and facts about Schizophrenia

 Myth 2: Schizophrenics are dangerous or violent

-It is often shown in the films and TV serials that a person with this disorder is a dangerous person with killing instincts, but reality is quite contrasting to this particular myth.
+It is often shown in the films and TV serials that a person with this disorder is a dangerous person with killing instincts, but the reality is quite contrasting to this particular myth.

 The fact is that schizophrenics are not dangerous or violent, but they can be, at times, unpredictable – particularly when they are being treated.
 If a schizophrenic resort to such a violent act then, it could be due to another cause, which would be related to a childhood problem pertaining to behaviour or substance abuse.
 If a person has this problem, he or she can avail schizophrenia counselling in Hyderabad.

 Myth 3: Schizophrenia develops due to bad parenting

 This is absolutely wrong to believe that the condition may develop owing to bad parenting; and therefore, mothers should not be blamed for such a disorder.

 The fact is that schizophrenia being a mental disorder can be due to mental trauma, injury, drug abuse and even genes as well.

 The common myth about schizophrenia is that if a mother or father has the condition, then their child would also get it too.
 Though genes play a role, but not prominent in this case, which means if one of the parents is suffering from this mental disorder, then it doesn’t mean that their child is destined to have this condition with a high degree of probability.
 The risk associated with schizophrenia in an individual if one of his or her parents are schizophrenic is only about 10 percent and the risk increases if both the parents suffer from the condition.